-▶ It is best to collect a dark exposure after the system has stabilized for about 2 hours after start-up.
+It is best to collect a dark exposure after the system has stabilized for about 2 hours after start-up.
+If the analyzer has been relocated, it should stabilize for at least one day with the laser on before collecting a new dark exposure.
+Note that this is not applicable to moving short distances on a Raman Rxn2 cart.

-► To collect a dark exposure for storing and repeated use, such as for routine exposure settings, allow the analyzer and laser to remain on for 2 hours prior to dark exposure collection if the laser has been turned off.
+To collect a dark exposure for storing and repeated use, such as for routine exposure settings, allow the analyzer and laser to remain on for 2 hours before dark exposure collection if the laser has been turned off.